Arthur Zimmermann: Background

-Sending

 Effect

 On 24 February, the telegram was finally delivered to the US ambassador in Britain, Walter Hines Page, who two days later retransmitted it to President Wilson.
 On 1 March, the United States Government passed the text of the telegram to the press.
 At first, some sectors of the US papers, especially those of the Hearst press empire, questioned whether the telegram was a forgery made by British intelligence in an attempt to persuade the US government to enter the war on Britain's side.
 This opinion was reinforced by German and Mexican diplomats, as well as pro-German and pacifist opinion-formers in the United States.
 However, on 29 March 1917, Zimmermann gave a speech to the Reichstag confirming the text of the telegram and so put an end to all speculation as to its authenticity.
 By that time a number of US ships had been torpedoed with heavy loss of life.

 On 2 April, President Wilson asked Congress to agree to declare war on Germany, citing, among other grievances, that Germany "means to stir up enemies against us at our very doors".
 On 6 April, Congress approved the resolution for war by a wide margin, with the Senate voting 82 to 6 in favor.
 The United States had entered World War I on the side of the Allies.

-Arthur Zimmermann's speech
+Zimmermann's speech

 On 29 March 1917, Zimmerman delivered a speech intended to explain his side of the situation.
 He began that he had not written a letter to Carranza but had given instructions to the German ambassador via a "route that had appeared to him to be a safe one".

 He also said that despite the submarine offensive, he had hoped that the USA would remain neutral.
 His instructions (to the Mexican government) were only to be carried out after the US declared war, and he believed his instructions to be "absolutely loyal as regards the US".
 In fact, he blamed President Wilson for breaking off relations with Germany "with extraordinary roughness" after the telegram was received, and that therefore the German ambassador "no longer had the opportunity to explain the German attitude, and that the US government had declined to negotiate".